-- 1. The four-year student must successfully complete the general military course and the four-week field training course. - 2.
-The two-year applicant must complete a six-week field training course. - 3.
-All students must pass the Air Force Officer Qualifying Test (AFOQT).

-- 4. All students must pass the Air Force physical examination. - 5.
-All students must maintain the minimum GPA required by the college.
+- The four-year student must successfully complete the general military course and the four-week field training course. - 2.
+The two-year applicant must complete a six-week field training - All students must pass the Air Force Officer Qualifying Test (AFOQT). - All students must pass the Air Force physical examination. - All students must maintain the minimum GPA required by the col- - All students must meet the physical fitness requirements.

 Pay and Allowances.
-POC members in their junior and senior years receive \$100.00 per month for a maximum of 20 months of POC attendance.
+POC members in their junior and senior years receive \$150.00 per month for a maximum of 20 months of POC attendance.
 Students are also paid to attend field training.
 In addition, uniforms, housing, and meals are provided during field training at no cost to the student.
 Students are reimbursed for travel to and from field training.

 Scholarships.
 AFROTC offers scholarships annually to outstanding young men and women on a nationwide competitive basis.
-Scholarships cover college tuition for resident and nonresident students and provide an allowance for books, fees, supplies and equipment, and a monthly tax-free allowance of \$100.00.
-Scholarships are available on a four- and two-year basis.
+Scholarships cover college tuition for nonresident students and provide an allowance for books, fees, supplies and equipment, and a monthly tax-free allowance of \$150.00.
+Scholarships are available on a fourand two-year basis.
 To qualify for the four-year scholarship, a student must be a U.S. citizen and submit an application before December 1 of the senior year in high school.
-Interested students should consult their high school counselors or call AFROTC at ASU for application forms to be submitted to: HQ.
-AFROTC, Maxwell AFB, Alabama 36112-6663.
+Interested students should consult their high school counselors or call AFROTC at ASU for application forms to be submitted to

+HQ AFROTC MAXWELL AFB AL 36112-6663

 Students enrolled in AFROTC at ASU are eligible for two-year scholarships.
 Those students interested must apply through the Department of Aerospace Studies.
 Consideration is given to academic grades, the score achieved on the AFOQT, and physical fitness.
 A board of officers considers an applicant's personality, character, and leadership potential.